The hidden danger that could cost you millions

 5. Develop a proactive preventive maintenance program for equipment and assets.

-6. Implement mitigation solutions such as current limiting fuses,arc-resistant switchgear, and high resistance grounding to design out arc flash hazards.
+6. Implement mitigation solutions such as current limiting fuses, arc-resistant switchgear, and high resistance grounding to design out arc flash hazards.

 7. Establish continuous change management to ensure user adoption and regularly update safety and preventive maintenance programs.

+While NFPA 70E compliance is your responsibility, implementing solutions can be bit challenging.
+ABM deals with this every day and has developed a comprehensive arc flash compliance program to identify, remediate, and certify facilities and personnel.
 Leaving your NFPA 70E compliance to an expert ensures reliability and safety while allowing you to remain focused on your core business goals.

 Share this Article